Boulder-Computer-Architecture-Lab/aes-sboxes/readme.md

 # A Database for AES and AES S-boxes Implementations

-This is a repository containing a database ASIC compatible AES and AES S-box implementations.
+This is a repository containing a database of HDL code for ASIC compatible AES and AES S-box implementations.

 To clone the repository and its submodules, run:
 ```